Looking for something fun to do to get away from the Christmas rush?

 (You don't need to wait until then!)

-National Marine Week runs from 27th July to the 11th August.
+National Marine Week runs from 26th July to the 10th August.
 It lasts longer than a week, because of the differing tidal conditions around the UK.
-There are celebrations and events around the country, including a Marine Mammal BioBlitz in West Wales, a SeaFest celebration in Cumbria and a Locomation in the Ocean – that’s in Dorset.
+There are celebrations and events around the country

-This year, the theme of National Marine Week is 'Sea' the Connection and the week will be highlighting how - as an idland nation - we are all closely connected to the sea.
+In 2024, the theme of National Marine Week was 'Sea' the Connection and the week highlighted how - as an idland nation - we are all closely connected to the sea.
 A healthy marine environment matters and it needs to thrive.
-They have a map to show how people connect to the sea, whether it be through livelihoods, hobbies, memories, special experiences - you can add your own connection here!

 Even if you don’t live on the coast, you can connect to the sea by finding out more about the effect pollution is having on them and the wildlife there.
 Reduce your plastic use and pick up litter too, so that less plastic and litter heads downstream to the sea - left on the ground, it could get picked up by a passing bird and dropped later into a river and then out to sea.